ink-analyzer/ink-analyzer/README.md

 ## Testing

-You can run unit tests for all the core functionality for all crates by running the following command from the project root
+You can run unit and integration tests for all the core functionality for all crates by running the following command from the project root

 ### Option 1: Native Rust and cargo